Compare Internet Plans

 Regularly review your plan and data usage

-Periodically review your internet plan to ensure it aligns with your current needs.
+Review your internet plan at least every 12 months to ensure it aligns with your current needs.
 For example, if you find you consistently aren’t using all the data or speed included in your plan, you may wish to consider downgrading to a more suitable and cost-effective option.

 Consider whether the optional extras are worth it